Harry Roy Lewis

 - Not Your Father's Censorship, Chronicle of Higher Education, January 16, 2009.

-- The Internet and Hieronymus Bosch: Fear, Protection, and Liberty in Cyberspace, to appear in Harvard Sampler, forthcoming from Harvard University Press.
+- The Internet and Hieronymus Bosch: Fear, Protection, and Liberty in Cyberspace, in The Harvard Sampler: Liberal Education for the Twenty-First Century, Jennifer M Shephard, Stephen Kosslyn, and Evelynn M. Hammonds, eds., Harvard University Press, 2011.

 - Report on the Structure of Harvard College (pdf); Committee Report; August, 1994.